Jump to a specific page - are you interested in:

-This is different if the candidate is applying on behalf of a business organization whether it be a partnership, limited liability entity, corporation, joint venture, business trust, etc., Then a qualifying agent pertaining to the business organization must send the application.
+This is different if the candidate is applying on behalf of a business organization, whether it be a partnership, limited liability entity, corporation, joint venture, business trust, etc.; A qualifying agent pertaining to the business organization must send the application.

 Consequently, the individual qualifying agent and affiliated business organization will receive a license.
 This is not a personal license.
 This means that it can’t be used to operate as an individual or for any other business.
 If the company you work for received the qualifying agent license, and you decide to leave, you must apply for a new license.

 Yes, they may perform work under all 3 license classifications.